 Application migration to the Cloud

 Cloud-based hosting promises several advantages over conventional in-house (on-premise) application deployment.
 First, it offers ease-of-management since the cloud provider assumes management-related responsibilities, (e.g., procurement, upgrades, and maintenance of hardware/software), thus the customer is relieved of this burden and can focus on its core expertise.
 Second, it offers capex (capital expenditure) savings.
 It eliminates the need for purchasing the entire infrastructure.
 This may translate into lowering the business entry barrier for some organizations.
 Cloud’s elasticity and high scalability enables customers to operate their applications at higher regions than it was possible with existing in-house infrastructure.
 Third, it can offer opex(operational expenditure) reduction.
 This can result from elimination of the need to pay for salaries, utility electricity bills, real-estate rents/mortgages, etc. One aspect of opex savings concerns the ability of customer’s opex to closely match its evolving resource needs via usage-based charging as opposed to provisioning the worst-case needs.
 There are also other important benefits such as fast-time-to-market and potential increase in reliability.
+Migrating applications to the cloud can also be termed as SaaS and cloud based quickbooks can be a perfect example for Software-as-a-Service(SaaS).

 The most fundamental question in regards to cost savings is whether it makes sense for any given application to move to the cloud.
 There has been a general belief that the cloud would be more economical due to pay-as-you-go pricing models and the cloud’s capability to match the resource requirements.
 However, as more factors are taken into the picture, it becomes significantly difficult to answer this question.
 For example, it is not straightforward to estimate how many and what type of cloud instances to purchase as there is no information about how an application will perform on them.
 There is also an overwhelming number of cloud-based hosting options and cloud providers, each with different capacities and pricing schemes.
 For these reasons, there is no consensus yet on whether the cost of cloud-based hosting is efficient enough compared to in-house hosting.
 There are several aspects to this question that must be considered.
 First, although many potential benefits of migrating to the cloud can be enumerated for the general case, some benefits may not apply to my application.
 Second, there can be multiple ways in which an application might make use of the facilities offered by a cloud provider.
 For example, using the cloud need not preclude a continued use of in-house infrastructure.
 The most cost-effective approach for an organization might, in fact, involve a combination of cloud and in-house resources rather than choosing one over the other.
 Third, not all elements of the overall cost consideration may be equally easy to quantify.
 For example, the hardware resource needs and associated costs may be reasonably straightforward to estimate and compare across different hosting options.
 On the other hand, labor costs may be significantly more complicated: e.g., how should the overall administrators’ salaries in an organization be apportioned among various applications that they manage?